FixelAlgorithmsTeam/fixel/_posts/2019-11-27-fixel-edgehancer-3-user-guide.md

 As can be seen, the *radius* parameter allows targeting different size of edges to enhance.

 <!-- Retina Display Support - https://stackoverflow.com/a/13746012/195787 -->
-![][Figure007]{: class="center-img" width="900" height="500"}
+![][Figure007]{: class="center-img" width="900" height="600"}

-The above figure is another example how could one use different scales to enhance different features in the image.
+The above figure is example of the *threshold* parameter effect.
-As can be seen, even when pushed to extreme the Halos are almost non to exist.
+The *threshold* parameter allows regulating the effect in order to prevent noise and artifact amplifications.
+As can be seen above, with higher regulation the over sharpened edged are regulated and the effect is limited on those.

 <!-- Retina Display Support - https://stackoverflow.com/a/13746012/195787 -->
 ![][Figure008]{: class="center-img" width="900" height="600"}